eliezerjg/Tomcat-webapps-with-multiple-jars-in-same-docker/readme.md

-# Rode o tomcat e multiplos jars com o mesmo dockerfile
+# Run multiple jars and tomcat in the same dockerfile
-#### Estrategia de migracao em partes para containerizacao
+#### Mixed strategy to migrate

 <br/>

 ## SupervisorD
-### aplicacao mista usando supervisorD para ter 2 instancias de app no mesmo docker
+### application for building services just with a text config file

 https://supervisord.org/introduction.html